hostjane/hostjane.github.io/_pages/security.md

 Just like your bank verifies you authorized a transaction, you can activate two-factor authentication to double check it's you logging into your HostJane account.
 To add a second layer of protection to your account, go to [Settings > Security](https://www.hostjane.com/marketplace/settings/security)

-We'll send you a verification code each time you login to double check it's you.
+<span class="green">We'll send you a verification code each time you login to double check it's you.</span>

 # Why should I trust HostJane?